grizzlei/libimu/README.md

 ### MPU6050 tool for Orange Pi and Raspberry Pi boards

 In `demo.c` to acquire sensor data, i've used a tool I wrote to use mpu6050 with OrangePi Zero board.
 You can get the tool and wiring information from https://github.com/grizzlei/mpu6050.

+If you wish to use another tool, please remember that expected format is: `ax,ay,az,gx,gy,gz\r\n` over serial with 115200 bps (8N1).

 ---